-FSU Credit Union is committed to supporting PACE Center for Girls Leon by raising funds in January to help further their mission of improving the lives of local girls and young women.
+FSU Credit Union is committed to supporting PACE Center for Girls Leon and rasied $2,850 in January to help further their mission of improving the lives of local girls and young women.

 PACE Leon provides these girls with an opportunity for a better future through education, counseling, training, and advocacy.

 “PACE values all girls and young women, believing each on deserves an opportunity to find her voice, achieve her potential and celebrate a life defined by responsibility, dignity, serenity, and grace,” said Kelly Otte, PACE Executive Director.

 As part of the effort, FSU Credit Union’s Borrow 4 Less – Give Back More Program is focusing on youth in 2018.
 We donate $10 for every consumer loan that our members obtain, so our members also play a role in raising these funds by financing or refinancing a vehicle at a great rate.
 It’s a team effort that directly helps improve local lives throughout the year.

 “FSU Credit Union is committed to making a difference in our community,” said Bradley Blake, FSUCU President/CEO.
 “Champions 4 Change is a belief that we have the power to be champions for important causes and act like champions in support of what is most important to us.
 Last year, we donated more than $47,000 to our community by supporting local organizations that also give back to the communities where we live and work.
 Through direct contributions, our Borrow 4 Less – Give Back More program and the many ways we support the FSU Community, we are making a difference.
 Our members are making a difference.”

 PACE stands for “Practical, Academic, and Cultural Education.”
 They are the only nonresidential gender-specific, not-for-profit prevention program in Leon County that provides education and wrap-around social services to at-risk girls.
 The PACE model provides gender specific and trauma-informed services, combined with counseling, small class sizes and individualized academic plans.